Stereotypic Movement Disorder

 When should I contact a medical professional for Stereotypic Movement Disorder?

-Contact your provider if your child has repeated odd movements that last longer than a few hours.
+Contact your child's provider if your child has repeated odd movements that last longer than a few hours.

 What are the latest Stereotypic Movement Disorder Clinical Trials?